SatyamSaxena1/codeobserver-preview/codeobserver-poc/docs/marketplace-listing.md

 - **Insight Dashboard:** Hoverable summary with quick actions to open related files or run a full workspace sweep.
 - **Workspace Analyzer:** Invoke `CodeObserver: Run Strategic Analysis` to score your project against customizable objectives (architecture consistency, critical module drift, mission alignment).
 - **Live Objectives:** Configure `codeObserver.objectives` to align the AI observer with your product OKRs.
-- **LM Studio Bridge:** Point `codeObserver.lmStudio.*` settings at a local GPT-OSS-20B deployment for air-gapped inference.
+- **LM Studio Bridge:** Point `codeObserver.lmStudio.*` settings at any local LM Studio deployment for air-gapped inference and pick the model via the `CodeObserver: Select LM Studio Model` command.
 - **Verbose Telemetry:** Enable `codeObserver.verboseLogging` when you need to audit every decision.

 ## Installation